Bus safety

 Injuries on buses

 Approximately 65% of injuries on board buses happen when there is no collision involved.
 These come from falls, trips and slips.
-In London, TfL state that 76% of bus injuries happen without a collision involved.
+In London, TfL states that 76% of bus injuries happen without a collision involved.
 When buses do collide, however, the chances of injuries are higher and bus passengers are injured more frequently.

-Another statistic, though, is that when bus accidents do occur, the greatest share of serious injuries and fatalities lies not with the bus passengers but pedestrians.
+Another statistic, though, is that when bus accidents do occur, the greatest share of serious injuries and fatalities lies not with the bus passengers but with pedestrians.
 Most often, a pedestrian injured in a bus accident has been crossing a road from the nearside, which leaves little time for a driver to react.

 Other causes of collisions